neurobionics/opensourceleg/docs/tutorials/utilities/kalman_filter_imu_global_angles.md

 # Using the 2D Kalman Filter

-This tutorial demonstrates how to use the 2D Kalman Filter with the BHI260AP IMU to estimate global roll and pitch angles with the Open Source Leg platform.
+This tutorial demonstrates how to use the 2D Kalman Filter with the BHI260AP IMU to estimate global roll and pitch angles and angular rates with the Open Source Leg platform.

 ## Hardware Setup